bhagyashriyogeshpatil/wanderhub-frontend/README.md

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 #### **Profile**
-- As a user, I want to see a list of the most followed profiles so that I can identify which profiles are popular.
+- *As a user*, I want to see a list of the most followed profiles so that I can identify which profiles are popular.
 (User Story#36)
-- As a user, I want to view detailed statistics about a specific user, including their bio and activity stats (such as number of posts, followers, and following), so that I can learn more about them.
+- *As a user*, I want to view detailed statistics about a specific user, including their bio and activity stats (such as number of posts, followers, and following), so that I can learn more about them.
 (User Story#32)
-- As a user, I want to view other users profiles so that I can see their posts and learn more about them.
+- *As a user*, I want to view other users profiles so that I can see their posts and learn more about them.
 (User Story#31)
-- As a user, I want to have a default profile image so that I don’t need to upload my own immediately.
+- *As a user*, I want to have a default profile image so that I don’t need to upload my own immediately.
 (User Story#37)
-- As a logged-in user (profile owner), I want to update my username and password so that I can change my display name and maintain the security of my profile.
+- *As a logged-in user (profile owner)*, I want to update my username and password so that I can change my display name and maintain the security of my profile.
 (User Story#35)
-- As a logged-in user, I want to edit my profile details so that I can keep my information up to date.
+- *As a logged-in user*, I want to edit my profile details so that I can keep my information up to date.
 (User Story#34)

 - Popular profiles for Desktop (Unauthorized Users)